 NuPhy does sell a keycap set on their site called Canopus, which has south-facing shine-through legends.

-The NuPhy Halo96 V2 and Halo 75 V2 keyboards have full RGB backlighting with individually lit keys.
-You can customize the brightness and effects with hotkeys directly on the keyboards or with VIA configuration software.
+The NuPhy Halo96 V2, Halo75 V2, and Halo65 V2 keyboards have full RGB backlighting with individually lit keys.
+You can customize the brightness and effects with hotkeys directly on the keyboard or with VIA configuration software.

 These keyboards prominently feature a thick RGB lighting strip that NuPhy refers to as 'halo' lighting, which wraps around all four edges of the keyboard's bottom case.
 We've taken several photos to demonstrate this lighting below.